 Now let’s get back to float.
-There are 2 types of floats which can exist i.e.
+There are 2 types of floats that exist in a PDM i.e.

 Let’s see what these floats are all about

 The amount of time –